1. Life Note – Introduction

 Prisoner number 118.
 He had hollow eyes as if he had given up everything.

-――I never thought that from the encounter with the old man, my life notebook will be filled with many words.
+――I never thought that from the encounter with the old man, my life notebook would be filled with many words.

-Prisoner number 118, the old man, he started reading all the books in the room.
-He monopolized the study desk and read books while muttering something.
-I wrapped up myself in the blanket, while trying not to get involved, but after ten minutes….
+Prisoner number 118, the old man, started reading all the books in the room.
+He monopolized the study desk, read books, and muttered something.
+I wrapped up myself in the blanket, while trying not to get involved, but after ten minutes…

 “Boy, What’s your name?”